Studying Music In-depth

 Graduates of the program are equipped to operate in the international field of musicology and, in particular, the field of their research specialism.
 They often continue their studies at the doctoral level and subsequently pursue careers in academic teaching and research.
 Graduates who do not wish to pursue doctoral studies have found employment in museums, libraries, archives, publishing houses, and as teachers or freelance consultants in the cultural sector.

 After successfully completing the Research Master's program in Musicology, you will be able to formulate a PhD research proposal on a particular aspect of musicology.
 You will have a clear idea of the positioning of your own research within the context of international musicological research.

 You will also be qualified to compete successfully for admission to a doctoral program in Musicology in Europe, the USA, and elsewhere.
 Graduates of the program have been successfully admitted, among others, to doctoral programs at the UCLA, Berkeley, University of Toronto, Royal Holloway, University of London, Duke University, Cambridge University, University of Oxford, and, of course, Utrecht University.

-- Rutger Helmers is Assistant Professor at the University of Amsterdam.
+Rutger Helmers is an Assistant Professor at the University of Amsterdam.